About the Sport

 The Point-to-Point Racing Company provides administrative support to point-to-pointing as well as producing an extensive array of products.

-During the season, it provides an entries service every meeting, providing owners and trainers with the option of entering via the telephone or online, which has available to all meetings since the 2016/17 season.
+During the season, it provides an entries service for every meeting, providing owners and trainers with the option of entering via the telephone or online, which has been available to all meetings since the 2016/17 season.
 It also produces racecards for the vast majority of these meetings.
-The team is also responsible for qualifying all horse in its administrative role, supporting the British Horseracing Authority in the day-to-day running of the sport.
+The team is also responsible for qualifying all horses in its administrative role, supporting the British Horseracing Authority in the day-to-day running of the sport.

 Its product range includes two books produced during the close season – the 'Point-to-Point & Hunter Chase Yearbook', containing full results from the previous season along with a statistical summary, and 'The Point-to-Point Race Planner' containing full race conditions for every Point-to-Point for the coming season.